Please note that this event date has changed. It will now be taking place on April 3-4, 2017.

 CSEE Member Schools: $150

-Registration includes lunch Monday, optional dinner event Monday, lunch Tuesday and materials.
+Registration includes lunch Monday, an optional dinner event Monday, and materials.

 Independent schools are welcoming a growing population of international students.
 Are we meeting these students' needs, maximizing the value of students' diverse backgrounds, and inviting them fully into school lives and missions?
 This event will explore how schools can better serve international students, especially "homestay" international students.
 The presenters will share how a school can better understand international students, and provide tools so that the school can help students better understand and embrace the school's mission.
 Time will be allocated for participants to share effective strategies.